This article was originally published Feb 12, 2020 and has since been updated for 2021.

 We are not tax professionals (surprise!) and this post does not constitute professional tax advice or guidance.
 If you end up going on your solar journey with us, we can connect you with Lucas Tax and Energy, a CPA specializing in energy related tax issues, that we keep on retainer as a service to our customers.

 The 26% Federal Solar ITC was established in 2005 by the Energy Policy Act.
-At first it was intended to last one year, but after several sunny extensions we are sadly looking toward a 4% step down in 2021 and final sunset for residential systems in 2022.
+At first it was intended to last one year, but after several sunny extensions we’re excited to report this incentive will be here to stay for the next several years.
+The current 26% incentive was recently extended through 2022.
+It will drop down to 22% in 2023.
 You can learn more about the history of the tax credit here.

-For now, homeowners who pay federal taxes and have a solar system placed into service in 2020 are eligible for a tax credit worth 26% of the cost of their system.
+For now, homeowners who pay federal taxes and have a solar system placed into service by the end of 2022 are eligible for a tax credit worth 26% of the cost of their system.
 This means, for an average $23,400 system the homeowner can claim around a $6,000 credit when filing their 2020 taxes.
 In this example, if you owe $6,500 in taxes you will only need to pay $500 after claiming the solar ITC on your solar PV system ($6,500 – $6,000 = $500).

 The great part is there’s no cap on the system value that can be claimed via the federal solar tax credit.
 However, there are limits on what is eligible to include in the system cost.
 System components that can be counted toward the credit include solar panels, racking/mounting equipment, inverters, balance of system (wire, conduit, junction boxes, etc), installation labor (including design, inspection, and permitting fees), and sales & use taxes.